A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product

-where $F$ is the curvature of the connection 1-form $A = A^{a}_{\mu}\,dx^{\mu} J_{a}$, $B=B^a\,{J_a}$ a Lie algebra valued scalar field and $J_a$ the ${\mathfrak{sl}(2,\R)}$ Lie algebra generators.
-Varying the action with respect to $B$ leads to the trivial equation of motion The bulk term in the action \eqn{sjt} is recovered as follows.
-One first identifies the components of the gauge connection with the Cartan variables~ \cite{Fukuyama}: $A^{0,1}_\mu= e^{0,1}_{\mu} $, the zweibein on $\Sigma$, and $A^{2}_{\mu} = \omega_{\mu}$ the Lorentz (or spin) connection.
-The dilaton field is encoded in one component of the field $B^{{2}} = \Phi$, while the other two define Lagrange multipliers imposing the condition of zero torsion for the spin connection
+The bulk term in the action \eqn{sjt} is recovered as follows.
+One first identifies the components of the gauge connection with the zweibein forms on $\Sigma$ and the Lorentz (or spin) connection (Cartan variables), that is $A^{0,1,2}_\mu=( e^{0}_{\mu},e^{1}_{\mu}, \omega_{\mu})$~\cite{Fukuyama}.
+The dilaton field is encoded in one component of the field $\Phi=B^{{2}}$, while the other two, $B^{0,1}$ define Lagrange multipliers imposing the condition of zero torsion for the spin connection

 Equation \eqref{eomf}, together with the assumption that the zweibein is invertible, yields